NNPDF/yadism/docs/sphinx/source/dev-tools/unit-tests.rst

 Strategy
 --------

+Minimal
-#. **Minimal:** The setup for each test is kept always minimal, trying to reduce each test to
-   its atomic components.
+   The setup for each test is kept always minimal, trying to reduce each test to its atomic components.
+Mocking
-#. **Mocking:** If needed some structures are mocked to be able to run piece of codes the
-   depend on the presence of something else.
+   If needed some structures are mocked to be able to run piece of codes the depend on the presence of something else.
+Errors
-#. **Errors:** Even the error raising is tested, to ensure its consistency.
+   Even the error raising is tested, to ensure its consistency.

 Coverage
 --------